ntrtd/d365-agent/docs/application_architecture.md

 *   Scalability is handled by the underlying Azure services: Container Apps scales based on KEDA rules (e.g., HTTP traffic, queue length), Functions scale on demand (Consumption plan), Service Bus scales automatically.
 *   The MCP Hub can be designed stateless or stateful depending on requirements.
 The `StreamableHTTPServerTransport` supports session management if needed.
 Azure Container Apps allows for easy horizontal scaling based on traffic or other metrics.

-This application architecture provides a decoupled, scalable, and secure foundation for the Dynamics 365 AI Agent, leveraging Azure services and the MCP standard (implemented via the TypeScript SDK) for robust integration.
+This application architecture provides a decoupled, scalable, and secure foundation for the suite of specialized Dynamics 365 AI Agents, leveraging Azure services and the MCP standard (implemented via the TypeScript SDK in a shared Hub) for robust and reusable integration.